 7. Expert Analysis: Why 2026 is the Turning Point

-- The Tools: Kisan e-Mitra (AI Chatbot) and Agri-PARAM (HPC system).
+- 🔹 The Tools: Kisan e-Mitra (AI Chatbot) and Agri-PARAM (HPC Supercomputing system)

-- Source: Kurukshetra April 2026, available for free on WAVES OTT.
+- 🔹 Source: Kurukshetra April 2026, freely available on WAVES OTT

 9. Conclusion: The Road to Viksit Bharat